 - Your child's breath has fruity, sweet smell.

 - Your child has a low blood sugar level and it does not improve with treatment.

-- Your child's blood sugar level is above 240 mg/dL and does not come down after a dose of insulin.
+- Your child's blood sugar level does not lower with extra insulin.

 - Your child often has blood sugar levels that are too low.

 - Your child has abdominal pain, diarrhea, or is vomiting.

 - Your child has numbness in his or her arms or legs.

 - Your child has warm, red patches of skin or a wound that does not heal.